 RAID is Not a Backup

-A RAID hard drive system that’s configured as RAID 1 means that all data is duplicated onto a second drive.
-Many people mistake this as being a safe backup solution and think that because they now have two copies of their photos, everything is safe.
-Many Drobo owners also think the same thing with Drobo’s own Beyond Raid technology.
+A RAID hard drive system configured as RAID 1 means that all data is duplicated onto a second drive.
+Many people mistake this as being a safe backup solution and think that everything is safe because they now have two copies of their photos.
+Many Drobo owners also feel the same with Drobo’s own Beyond Raid technology.
+These people are wrong!

-Sometimes file systems get corrupted and it renders the data un-readable.
+Sometimes file systems get corrupted, and it renders the data unreadable.
 It doesn’t happen often, but it does happen.
-With a RAID 1, since the drives are mirrored, this corrupted file system gets duplicated as well and all your photos can be lost in the blink of an eye if you are only relying on RAID 1 mirror as your “backup”.
+With a RAID 1, since the drives are mirrored, this corrupted file system gets duplicated as well, and all your photos can be lost in the blink of an eye if you are only relying on a RAID 1 mirror as your “backup”.

-When you connect a RAID 1 device to your computer, the two drives (or multiples thereof), show up as one single mounted volume.
-A good rule of thumb is that your files need to exist on multiple volumes.
+When you connect a RAID 1 device to your computer, the two drives (or multiples thereof) show up as one single mounted volume.
+A good rule is that your files need to exist on multiple volumes.
 Since the RAID 1 drives only show up as one volume, this is not a backup.
-If you connect two RAID 1 drives, and use a program like Carbon Copy Cloner to copy files from one to the other, then you will have two volumes and therefore have a useable backup.
+If you connect two RAID 1 drives and use a program like Carbon Copy Cloner to copy files from one to the other, then you will have two volumes and therefore have a useable backup.

 “External” Doesn’t Mean Backup

 As I mentioned at the top of the post, I was compelled to write this after reading a series of user “reviews”.
 Here’s is a quote that perfectly underlines a common misunderstanding with file backup, and this guy wasn’t alone in his thinking:

 Do not make the same mistake that I did and use this drive for backing up anything that you don’t have an alternative backup for. – review from online store.